xunger99/Adversary-Agent-CartPole/README.md

 # Adversary-Agent-CartPole

+Installation:
+1. python3.6, tensorflow2.6, keras, gym, keras-rl
+2. Download the env and copy to

 1. CartPole0.py, the RL code for the classical cart-pole system.
 2. xun_cartpole_0.py, the competitive environment with 2 identical cart-pole systems attached to a spring.